Skip to content

 Survival is a genetic operator that determines which individuals are carried over to the next generation based on a general quality criterion.

 The survival operator follows the same logic than selection operator, in that each pre‑defined algorithm in moors defines exactly one selection operator.
 For example, the NSGA-II algorithm uses a ranking‑by‑crowding‑distance survival operator, while NSGA-III uses a reference points based operator.
-The user can only provide their own survival operator to a custom algorithm—not to the algorithms that come pre‑defined in moors.

 &self,